 For the purpose of non-discriminating and transparent international electricity trading, the transmission capacity and safety margin of the relevant connections (interconnectors) are first calculated on the basis of defined models.
 50Hertz constantly publishes the resulting currently available grid capacity.
 Transmission capacities are allocated on the platforms provided to that end or via power exchanges, both in the long term (for yearly and monthly periods) and in the short term (day-ahead and intraday).
 As a result, the physical electricity flow shown here is not always identical to the commercial, i.e. traded electricity flow.

 Calculation of the total available transmission capacity between the relevant bidding zones as well as the safety margins to guarantee grid security is legally stipulated.
-In accordance with article 5.2 of Annex 1 of Regulation (EC) No 714/2009, there is a general model that has been approved by the regulatory authorities.
+In accordance with article 50(2) of Regulation (EU) 2019/943, there is a general model that has been approved by the regulatory authorities.
 In detail, the calculation models vary depending on the technical conditions of the interconnectors and are, for instance, much simpler for a directly controllable high-voltage direct current transmission line (HVDC) than for alternating current (AC) lines.
 All calculation models described below have been approved by the German national regulatory authority (Bundesnetzagentur).

 Additionally you can find information on outage planning and outages on this website.